MaorKadosh/Auto-TimeClock365/README.md

 1. Virtual machine (Debain-server) 1 core, 1GB Ram, 8-10GB storage.
 2. xvfb - virtual graphic environment in order to run Firefox in cli environment.
 3. Firefox - the script uses firefox cause it just the best broswer.
+4. Crontab - using ‘crontab -e’, to set the actual time the script will work.

 # Note
 This script works only on https://live.timeclock.com/login on its hebrew version.

-#How to setup LXC with firefox and virtual graphic environment,
+# How to setup LXC with firefox and virtual graphic environment,
 Debian OS should be installed since ubuntu uses snapd to install firefox and it causes failures.
 ```apt install xvfb